Nutrifai/s3/README.md

-# NutriofAI - S3 Bucket for frontend Assets
+# NutrifAI - S3 Bucket for frontend Assets

 This repository contains the configuration and assets for the S3 bucket used in our web application.